samrudhshenoy/Newtons-Playground/README - Newton's Playground.txt

 Our program is a visual physics simulator, specifically designed for building and running user-built kinematic ball and obstacle configurations.
-Our program is very customizable, letting the user set their personal preference for aspects such as downward gravitational acceleration, obstacles in the simulation, and ball weight.
+Our program is very customizable, letting the user set their personal preference for aspects such as downward gravitational acceleration, obstacles in the simulation, ball weight, etc.

 The overall goal of the program is to allow the user to test various and infinitely many scenarios to experiment with how the physics in our world affect the way that